Vherus/mxtoolbox-php-api/CONTRIBUTING.md

 - **Document any change in behaviour** - Make sure the [README](README.md) and any other relevant documentation are kept up-to-date.

-- **Everything must have an associated unit test** - Please ensure everything has passing unit tests before committing
+- **Everything must have an associated unit test** - Please ensure everything has passing unit tests before committing.

 - **Create topic branches** - Don't ask me to pull from your master branch.